Frank Stallone Apologizes For Tweet About Parkland Survivor David Hogg: ‘I’m Deeply Ashamed’

 — Mediaite (@Mediaite) April 1, 2018

-The Inquisitr writer Nathan Francis noted that, decades ago, Frank Stallone was somehow a frequent target of jokes on Saturday Night Live.
+The Inquisitr previously reported that, decades ago, Frank Stallone was somehow a frequent target of jokes on Saturday Night Live.
 So upset was Frank with the frequent barbs that he asked his older and more famous brother, Sylvester, to ask the show to “take it easy” on him.

 According to a February 13 Washington Times report, Stallone is a huge fan of Donald Trump.
-He and his brother, Sylvester Stallone, were personally invited by the former real-estate mogul to his inauguration in Washington, but neither man could make it.
+He and his brother, Sylvester Stallone, were personally invited by the former real estate mogul to his inauguration in Washington, but neither man could make it.

 “He’s a guy that’s gets stuff done.
 If he says he’s gonna do something, he does it.
 He doesn’t worry about it.
 He’s got thick skin.
 He’s gonna do it.
 He’s gonna bring jobs back.
 He’s brought 75,000 jobs back already.”